mavens-group/mavens-group.github.io/content/research/post/ML/index.md

 weight: 3
 ---
 ### The Challenge:
-Scientists estimate millions of potential materials exist, but only a tiny fraction have been discovered—what if we could predict the perfect material before ever making it?

 The discovery of functional materials drives technological advancement, yet identifying materials with specific properties within vast chemical composition spaces remains challenging.
 Complex structure-property relationships make this search inherently difficult.
 Traditional approaches, including trial-and-error experimentation and high-throughput ab initio methods, are time-consuming and resource-intensive, limiting exploration across design spaces.

 ### Our Innovation: